Organic search vs. paid search: how to increase traffic & conversions of both [two reporting templates included]

 Pro tip: You can build a template with other paid search data source platforms instead of Google Ads (for example, if you are using Bing Ads, you can alter the template to connect it as a data source.)

-How to get the templates
+How to get the template

-1. Get the Supermetrics add-on for Google Sheets if you don’t have it already.
+1. Get the Supermetrics add-on for Google Sheets if you don’t have it already

-2. Open the Supermetrics add-on in Google Sheets.
+2. Open the Supermetrics add-on in Google Sheets

-3. Open the template gallery.
+3. Open the template gallery

-5. Click “Add template” button on the template you would like to use and proceed to the account selection according to the instructions.
+5. Click “Add template” button on the template you would like to use and proceed to the account selection according to the instructions

-6. Follow the further instructions from the “Instructions” tab to finalize the template’s setup.
+6. Follow the further instructions from the “Instructions” tab to finalize the template’s setup

 Closing thoughts